otaviolsantana/solvate/README.md

 Overall, the _Solvate Suite_ provides a comprehensive solution for molecular modeling tasks, addressing various complexities encountered in explicit solvent simulations.

 For a quick overview on how to use the program, visit the [user manual](https://github.com/otaviolsantana/solvate/tree/main/manual) page.
+For more detailed instructions on using the program, including simulation examples, click [here](https://github.com/otaviolsantana/solvate/tree/main/examples).

 **INSTALLATION**